Program Overview

 Accreditation

-The BS/MOT program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE).
-The BS/MOT received its 10-year reaccreditation in August 2019 and will undergo another accreditation review through a self-study and on-site visitation during AY 2028–2029.
+The Master of Occupational Therapy program (inclusive of the Dual-Degree Bachelor of Health Science/Master of Occupational Therapy direct entry point) at Quinnipiac University is an entry-level master’s degree program accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
+The MOT received its 10-year reaccreditation in August 2019 and will undergo another accreditation review through a self-study and on-site visitation during Academic Year 2028-2029.

 The ACOTE address is: